JSteunou/JSteunou.github.io/README.md

-This is the data for my personal website
+This is the source of my personal website
 =========================================

-It is automatically transformed by [Pelican](https://github.com/getpelican/pelican) into a static site whenever I push this repository to GitHub.
+It is automatically transformed by [Pelican](https://github.com/getpelican/pelican) into a static website whenever I push into this repository.

 License
 =======

-The contents are Copyright Jérôme Steunou.
-You may not reuse anything there in without my permission:
+The contents are Copyrighted Jérôme Steunou.
+You may not reuse anything there without my permission.

-The theme I use will be published soon as a MIT licenced Pelican theme.
+You can reuse my theme and my comment system: comimoc.